Phone / WhatsApp :+86 15868721920

 BPE fittings have stricter surface finish and traceability standards.

 You use BPE for high-purity industries like pharmaceuticals.
-3A fittings work well for food and beverage processing.
+3A fittings work well for food and beverage processing, especially when equipment is designed to meet applicable 3-A criteria and verification expectations.

 Can you use 3A fittings in pharmaceutical applications?

-No, you should use BPE fittings for pharmaceuticals.
+No, you should use BPE fittings for pharmaceuticals in validated/high-purity product-contact systems.

 • BPE fittings meet higher purity and documentation standards.

-• 3A fittings do not provide the same level of traceability.
+• 3A fittings do not automatically provide the same level of traceability unless your PO/spec requires it.

 Which stainless steel grade is best for sanitary fittings?